Adyen/adyen-commercetools/docs/adr/0008-idempotency-key.md

 There are 2 payment modification actions currently supported in Adyen-integration and that could be affected by the idempotency problem: [partial capture](../../extension/docs/ManualCapture.md) and [partial refund](../../extension/docs/Refund.md).
 Both payment modifications are triggered by adding a payment transaction.

 ## Decision
-A new String custom field called `idempotencyKey` will be added to the payment transaction.
-When this field is present, Adyen-integration will take its value and send it as a value for `Idempotency-Key` header.
+A new String custom field called `idempotencyKey` will be added to the payment transaction custom type `key="ctp-adyen-integration-transaction-payment-type"`.
+When this field `idempotencyKey` is present in the payment transaction, Adyen-integration will take its value and send it as a value for `Idempotency-Key` header.

 ## Source
 https://docs.adyen.com/development-resources/api-idempotency